 University of North Carolina at Pembroke

 Nurses interested in providing case management to rural communities should consider the master’s of science in nursing rural case manager specialty concentration at the University of North Carolina at Pembroke.
-This two-year program prepares nurses for the unique challenges of providing case management care for clients in rural communities where there are often fewer resources.
+This two-year program prepares nurses for the unique challenges of providing case management care for clients in rural communities with often fewer resources.

-Nurses will take classes in rural health care, advanced pathophysiology, epidemiology, global health, and financing health care.
-During their final semester, students will complete a capstone practicum and a research or action project.
+Nurses will take classes in rural healthcare, advanced pathophysiology, epidemiology, global health, and financing healthcare.
+Students will complete a capstone practicum and a research or action project during their final semester.
 Admission requirements include a bachelor’s of science in nursing, a 3.0 undergraduate GPA, three letters of recommendation, a current resume, prerequisite coursework in statistics, and a personal statement.

 - Location: Pembroke, NC